 Today, investors quickly flip to this section to see if the company is actually making money or not and what its funding requirements are.

 It’s important to understand how different ratios can be used to properly assess the operation of an organization from a cash management standpoint.

 Below is an example of the cash flow statement and its three main components.
 Linking the 3 statements together in Excel is the building block of financial modeling.
 To learn more, please see our online courses to learn the process step by step.

 In this part of our analysis of financial statements, we unlock the drivers of financial performance.
-By using the pyramid of ratios, we are able to demonstrate how you can determine the profitability, efficiency, and leverage drivers for any business.
+By using a “pyramid” of ratios, we are able to demonstrate how you can determine the profitability, efficiency, and leverage drivers for any business.

-This is the most advanced section, and we recommend that you watch a demonstration of how professionals perform this analysis.
+This is the most advanced section of our financial analysis course, and we recommend that you watch a demonstration of how professionals perform this analysis.

 The course includes a hands-on case study and Excel templates that can be used to calculate individual ratios and a pyramid of ratios from any set of financial statements.